Study of the Portuguese Society- Confidence in the education system and saving habits in Portugal (July 2018)

-The Observatory of Portuguese Society of CATÓLICA-LISBON completed in July 2017 its seventh study that aimed to assess some variables and characteristics shared by members of the Portuguese Society.
+The Observatory of Portuguese Society of CATÓLICA-LISBON completed in July 2018 its last study that aimed to assess some variables and characteristics shared by members of the Portuguese Society.

-This study, which was run next to 978 participants, assessed changes in consumption habits, saving habits, economic confidence, income and savings, as well as general levels of happiness and satisfaction with life, specific levels of satisfaction with life, health perception and quality of life, and position in society in members of the Portuguese Society.
+This study, which was run next to 961 participants, assessed confidence in the education system, general levels of happiness and satisfaction with life, health perception, quality of life, position in society, saving habits, economic confidence, income and savings in members of the Portuguese society.

 View the study in detail*: